jensharder91/VocabularyApp/README.md

 - Content Management (chose which content should be downloaded).
 - Editor.
 Create, edit and delete your own local vocabulary category.
 - Extend usage e.g. for grammar tasks, irregular vocabularies, etc.
+- For school: Assign homework, get an appropiate grade out of the performance level